squidmin/flask-server-template/README.md

   `pip install <package>`

   it will be installed to the `venv` folder and not conflict with dependencies in other projects.

-  Important: Remember to add `venv` to your project's `.gitignore` file so it isn't included in your source code.
-  It is preferable to install big packages (like NumPy) or packages you always use (like IPython) globally.
-All the rest can be installed in a virtualenv.
 </details>

 <details>
   <summary>Leaving the virtual environment</summary>

   To leave the virtual environment, run:
   `deactivate`
 </details>